 Thousands of people like you are getting solar panels.
 But are solar panels worth it in Ireland?
 On one hand, solar panels can give you big saving on your electricity bills.
 On the other hand, solar panels come with a significant up-front cost.
 There are also some surprising benefits of solar panels that you might not have known about.
-This article will give you the information you need to decide if solar panels are worth it for you.
+Read on or watch the video to learn all you need to know!

 The Two Types of Solar Panels